B3d3vtvng/leaksan/README.md

 Disclaimer: This library is neither thread-save (might change in the future) nor production ready.
 Please use at your own risk.
-Linux should be supported but not tested for.
+Currently, only macOS is supported as I suppose that linux has enough leak sanitization tools (valgrind, -fsanitize=leak, ...).

 ## Inner Workings